endeve/thornado/README.md

 </pre>

 # Activities, progress, and results
+## Feb 01 2024
+1. Continued learning reframe and put thornado to reframe framework
 ## Jan 31 2024
 1. Helped proof-reading the rebuttal of reviewers' comments
 2. Started to learn reframe